Nanta93/Homelab/DMZ/readme.md

-config for DMZ network \
+# Config For DMZ Network
-separate from local network \
+Separate from local network

-to host services in public networks
+For hosting services in public networks